tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

   <img src="/wp-content/uploads/blogs/DataMgmt/RB3 MapWiz4.JPG?mtime=1332901368" alt="" />
 </p>

-When you click Finish, you&#8217;ll be taken to the Report Builder main screen.
+When you click Finish, you'll be taken to the Report Builder main screen.

 You can click on “Map Title” to change this.